videoplaza/videoplaza.github.io/_posts/2015-03-25-deterministic-distribution.markdown

 ### The problem with random forecasting

 The current random algorithm, explained above, works very well in most cases.
 If only a few requests are made, the result is very random, and impossible to forsee.
-It does however even out in the long run.
+It does even out in the long run, however.
 Especially since the weights are updated periodically based on previous delivery.

-In the forecast team we are currently developing a forecasting engine that runs the distributor, using historical data and current account setup, to simulate the behaviour of campaigns in the future.
-It works pretty well, and gives pretty consistent result between simulations.
+In the forecast team we are currently developing a forecasting engine that runs the Distributor, using historical data and current account setup, to simulate the behaviour of ads in the future.
+It works pretty well, and gives fairly consistent results between simulations.

 Or, it did, until we developed the feature called Daily Breakdown.

-Daily Breakdown lets you not only see the end result of your simulated campaign, but also how much was delivered each day during the forecast.
+Daily Breakdown lets you see how much was delivered each day during the forecast, in addidtion to the end result of your simulated ad.
 It turned out that the outcome for any specific day could vary as much as 50% between simulations.
-This makes Daily Breakdown very unreliable, and pretty much useless.
-When forecasting with Daily Breakdown we want to see an even distribution using fewer requests: 1/100 to 1/1000, and for a shorter period of time: one day rather than the ad’s lifetime.
+This makes Daily Breakdown very unreliable, and all but useless.
+When forecasting with Daily Breakdown we wanted to see an even distribution using fewer requests: 1/100 to 1/1000, and for a shorter period of time: one day rather than the ad’s lifetime.

 We tried increasing the sample size, but the reduction in performance was unacceptable.
-And the result was not as good as we would hope.
+And the result was not as good as we had hoped.
 So we decided to try a more deterministic approach to ad selection.
-An approach that would produce an even distribution with a lot fewer requests.
+An approach that would produce a more even distribution when using fewer requests.

 ## Deterministic Selection

 ### Concepts

 + *Actual Weight:* The weight given to an ad.
 The same weight as described in ‘Distribution Basics’ above.
 + *Current Weight:* The weight the selection is based on.
 This is a function of Actual Weight, the number of times the ad was part of a selection, and the number of times it was selected.
-The Current Weight is 0 initially for every ad.
+The Current Weight is initially 0 for every ad.
 + *Air:* Air represents the chance of nothing being selected.
-If the sum of all ads’ Actual Weight is less than 1, the air weight is 1 - the sum.
+If the sum of all ads’ Actual Weight is less than 1, the air weight is 1 minus the sum.

 ### Algorithm

-After the list of ads has been filtered, and if necessary normalised as described above, instead of randomly picking an ad, we use the following procedure:
+After the list of ads has been filtered and normalised (if necessary) as described above, instead of randomly picking an ad, we use the following procedure:

-1. Add each ad’s (and the air’s) Actual Weight to its Current Weight. (a)
+1. Increase each ad's Current Weight by its Actual Weight. (a)
 2. Select the ad with the highest Current Weight.
 3. Reduce the selected ad's Current Weight by 1 (b)
-4. If there are several positions in the selection, adjust the selected ad's Current Weight as if it was present in the selection of the other positions as well (c)

-(a): An ad that is part of multiple selections without being selected, will have it's Current Weight increased multiple times, and thereby increasing the chance of being selected in future selections.
+(a): An ad that is part of multiple selections without being selected, will have it's Current Weight increased multiple times, and thereby increasing the chance of being selected in the future.

 (b): An ad that is selected will have a smaller chance of being selected again.
 If the weight was not reduced, the same ad would always be selected.

-(c): A selected ad's Current Weight should be the same, regardless of which position it was selected for.
-Because an ad can not take two positions in the same selection, it will not be part of selection for later positions if it is selected early.
-It's Current Weight would not be increased as many times as if it was selected last.
-This must be compensated for.

 Each iteration, the same amount of weight is added and subtracted from the Current Weights, which makes it a zero-sum algorithm.
-That is good for when new ads becomes available as time passes.
-If the Current Weights would increase only, a new ad would not get selected for a very long time as its weight catches up with other ads.
+That is desirable for when new ads becomes available as time passes.
+If the Current Weights would increase, a new ad would not get selected for a very long time as its weight catches up with other ads.
 If the Current Weights would decrease over time, then 'old' ads would cease to deliver for a long time as a newer ads became available.
 It also prevents any overflow problems nicely.

-Most goals will have a Current Weight of between -1 and 1 most of the time.
-In certain circumstances it might go above or below that slightly for a short time.
+The ads will have a Current Weight of between -1 and 1 most of the time.
+In certain circumstances, and for a short time, it might go above or below that.

 ### The downside

-This algorithm introduces more state to the distributor: the Current Weights.
-The Videoplaza Distributor is a highly distributed service, running on multiple servers across several datacenters on (at least) 3 continents.
+This algorithm introduces more state to the Distributor: the Current Weights.
+The Videoplaza Distributor is a distributed service, which runs on multiple servers across several datacenters on (at least) 3 continents.
 Keeping the state consistent on all those servers is theoretically possible, but will increase latency and reduce throughput significantly.
-This is why we are using this algorithm in the forecasting enginge only, where the state can be localized for a single forecast to a single server.
+This is why we are using this algorithm in the forecasting engige only, where the state can be localized for a single forecast to a single server.

 ### Other considerations

 *Multiple Positions:* Quite frequently there are multiple ads in each ad selection.
 Usually no ad will appear twice in the same selection.
 After an ad is selected, it is removed from the list (unless it’s air), but the Actual Weights are not changed.
-Then another selection is made on the remainder of the list, including increasing the Current Weights.
+Then we keep selecting from the remainder of the list, including increasing the Current Weights.
 To make sure that it does not matter if an ad is selected first or last, the selected (and removed) ad’s Current Weight is also increased.

-*Different targeting:* Some ads with wider targeting will be condending with different ads in different selections.
+*Different targeting:* Some ads with wider targeting will be contending with different ads in different selections.
 This algorithm will still work in these circumstances.
 See example 2 below.

 <style type="text/css">
     td.up{ color: green; }